AlwynBarry/w3-theme/README.md

 * **Full Width** - cotent laid out using the full width with a 16px border.
 Useful for embedding content, calendar layouts, large tables, etc.

 **Post Templates**
-* **Default** - content has a right-side sidebar if sidebar widgets have been added
+* **Default** - content has a right-side sidebar if sidebar widgets have been added, of full-width if not.
-* **Full Width** - content has no sidebar and is centred in a column 768px wide.
-Blocks can also be full-width or wide-width

 Templates are provided for Front Page, Single Blog Posts, Categories, Archives, and Search results.
 These will be auto selected as needed.